entrusc/Pi-OLED/README.md

 Pi OLED Display
 ===============

-A Java library to drive the popular monochrome 128x64 pixel OLED display (SSD1306).
+A Java library to drive the popular monochrome 128x64 pixel OLED display (SSD1306) from a Raspberry Pi.
 The display can be bought from Adafruit or from a lot of ebay vendors.

 This is basically a rough port of Adafruit's SSD1306 library for Arduino which can be found here: https://github.com/adafruit/Adafruit_SSD1306